 Note: walking is a safe and natural activity, but please check out my general exercise safety guidelines here.

-It’s a nice gentle start for week 1 of the lose weight walking program.
-As you can see, there are 3 effort levels for the program.
+It’s a nice gentle start for week 1 of the lose weight walking program, with 2 rest days and most of the walking at level 1.
 The plan for week 1 is:

 Monday, Wednesday and Friday you do a 15 minute walk at level 1